One taste and you’ll agree: Barbecued Dry Rubbed Chicken Is The Best Grilled Chicken Ever.

-1. Pre-heat your grill super hot and clean off the char left behind with a metal brush.
-Then turn the burners to low and wait a few minutes before cooking your food.
+- Preheat your grill super hot and clean off the char left behind with a metal grill brush.
+Then turn the burners to low and wait a few minutes for the temps to come down before cooking your food.

-2. Once the grill has reached cooking temps, (like around 350° F) dip a paper towel in oil and spread it on your grill so your food doesn’t stick.
+- Once the grill has reached cooking temps, (like around 350° F) dip a paper towel in oil, grab it with some tongs and oil your grill so your food doesn’t stick.

-3. Use a food thermometer to check your meats; it’s failproof!
+- Use a food thermometer to check your meats; repeat from above- it’s failproof!

 This recipe inspired from one found on Cooks Country.

 What will you stuff in your sopapillas?
 Subscribe now to receive your free copy of Sopapilla Fiesta! today with six recipe combinations of stuffings and chili sauces.
 Bonus dessert recipe included!